tamnguyenbbt/Okapi/README.md

 * Advanced **Smart Search** by anchors (turned on/off in config)
 * Introduces **Reusable web driver from another execution session** (for better user-experience while developing test scripts)
 * Introduces the **Dynamic Contents** concept for better code reusable and easy to use
-* Advanced and unique auto and manual Page Object Model class code generation/recording algorithm
+* Advanced web page xpath recording mechanism
 * Supports data-driven out of the box
 * Supports user-customised test report and logging, coming with two default report packages - text and html
 * Supports user-customised test project configuration for quick setup of test project